-For the period of 2009 through 2011, the Individual Factors achieved by the executives based on their performance against their objectives and discretionary points have ranged from 112% to 145%.
-The Individual Factors for the named executive officers for 2011 were: Nicholas DeBenedictis - 145%; David P. Smeltzer - 120%; Roy H. Stahl - 135%; Karl M. Kyriss - 120% and Christopher H. Franklin - 125%.
+For the period of 2009 through 2012, the Individual Factors achieved by the named executive officers based on their performance against their objectives and discretionary points have ranged from 110% to 150%.
+In 2012, the named executive officers substantially met or exceeded their individual objectives and as a result, the Individual Factors for the named executive officers for 2012 were: Nicholas DeBenedictis - 150%; David P. Smeltzer - 126%; Christopher H. Franklin - 124%; Karl M. Kyriss - 120%; and Christopher P. Luning - 117%.

-Actual cash incentive awards under the Annual Cash Incentive Compensation Plan for the named executive officers are determined based on the applicable Company Factor, certified by the Company's Chief Financial Officer, and each executive officer's Individual Factor.
+Actual cash incentive awards under the Annual Cash Incentive Compensation Plan for the named executive officers are determined based on the applicable Company Factor, certified by the Company's Chief Financial Officer and Director of Internal Audit, and each executive officer's Individual Factor.
 For the Chief Executive Officer, the Board of Directors reviews and approves his Individual Factor based on the Compensation Committee's assessment of the Chief Executive Officer's performance against his objectives.
 For the other named executive officers, the Compensation Committee reviews and approves the Individual Factors based on the Chief Executive Officer's assessment of the named executive officers' performance against their objectives and possible discretionary points recommended by the Chief Executive Officer.
 Regardless of Aqua America's financial performance, the Compensation Committee retains the authority to determine the final Company Factor, and the actual payment and amount of any annual cash incentive award is always subject to the discretion of the Compensation Committee.
 The Compensation Committee has not exercised this discretion to grant an annual cash incentive to a named executive officer outside of the provisions of the Plan or to deny a cash incentive award to a named executive officer that was otherwise earned under the Plan.

-Based on the above-described factors, the following table shows the target annual cash incentive and the actual annual cash incentive approved by the Compensation Committee for 2011 for the named executive officers.
+Based on the above-described factors, the following table shows the target annual cash incentive and the actual annual cash incentive approved by the Compensation Committee for 2012 for the named executive officers.
 The target annual cash incentive is calculated assuming a 100% Company Factor and a 100% Individual Factor for each of the named executive officers, except the Chief Executive Officer, for whom the target assumes a 150% Individual Factor based on how the Compensation Committee assesses his overall performance as described above.

-2011 Target 2011 Total
+2012 Total

+2012 Target Actual Cash

-Cash Incentive Actual Cash
+Cash Incentive Incentive

-(\$) Incentive (\$)
+(\$) (\$)

-N. DeBenedictis 691,875 729,006
+N. DeBenedictis 714,375 892,969

-D. Smeltzer 139,500 182,466
+D. Smeltzer 153,000 240,975

-R. Stahl 122,000 179,523

-K. Kyriss 104,000 113,568

-C. Franklin 102,000 136,425
+C. Franklin 155,000 240,250

+K. Kyriss 155,000 232,500

+C. Luning 71,750 104,934